curityio/react-native-haapi-module/README.md

 });
 ```

+Since `start()` will start an authentication flow, it's recommended to only call it when a user performs an action to start the login.

 ## Navigate

 To follow a link in a HAAPI response, the `navigate(model)` function can be used. `model` is an object conforming to [Link](https://curity.io/docs/haapi-data-model/latest/links.html)